j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 Then click "Create".

-Once the application is created, navigate to the "Overview" page of your project.
+Once the application is created, navigate to the [Overview](https://172.28.33.20:8443/console/project/myproject/overview) page of your project.

 <img src="images/overview.png" width="500">